 The Sultanate of Oman has a very strict moral, religious, and legal code, and the punishment for crimes is severe.
 Therefore, traveling around the country is extremely safe, but – as with everywhere – precautions with personal objects such as wallets, electronics, and documents are advised.

 Men and women in Oman dress conservatively – with the men usually wearing an ankle-length dress called dishdasha and the women wearing black and long garments known as abayas.
 For this reason, tourists should respect local customs: for both women and men, the recommendation is to cover the shoulders and wear clothes below the knee.

 How to get around in Oman

-Please note: if you plan to visit the Wahiba Sands Desert and the Jebel Akhdar Mountains, you will need to rent a four-wheel drive vehicle.
-We rent ours with Avis.
+Please note: if you plan to visit the Wahiba Sands Desert and the Jebel Akhdar Mountains, you will need to rent a four-wheel-drive vehicle.
+We rented ours with Avis.

 To get easily around the country, download the mapps.me app – which saves places and has an offline version, and provides suitable routes to all places whereas some areas Google Maps cannot find.
 To access the internet and find places easily, buy a SIM card with internet upon arrival at the airport (with prices starting at 7 OMR).